vboussange/EvoId.jl/docs/src/examples/delta_competition_example.md

 ```
 At equilibrium, population size in each deme will reach `K0 / nodes`.

+!!! warning "Time dependency"
+    Even though time is not used, you have to write birth and death functions with time dependency.

 ## Dispersal
 We assume that anytime an offspring is born, it is given a chance to move (`\mu = 1`).
 ```julia